dianee01/Customer-Database-CPSC210/README.md

 **Phase 1**
 - As a user, I want to be able to create a new customer and add it to a list of existing customers
 - As a user, I want to be able to select a customer and add a new item they purchased with associated dollar amount
-- As a user, I want to be able to delete a returned item from the customer's purchases
+- As a user, I want to be able to delete a returned item from the customer's items
 - As a user, I want to be able to delete a customer from the list if they returned the only item they bought

 **Planned**